Adila bint Abdullah Al Saud: Views

 Interview with Princess Adila was included in Mona Almunajjed's book entitled Saudi Women Speak: 24 Remarkable Women Tell Their Success Stories, published in 2011 by the Arab Institute for Research and Publishing in Amman and Beirut.
-She stated: "I am only one part of this whole society and I am presenting my point of view.
+She stated: "I am only one part of this whole society, and I am presenting my point of view.
 However, we cannot go back.
-We need to become more liberal and we need to change."
+We need to become more liberal, and we need to change."
 She believes that wearing the niqab is a tradition and the scarf is a better alternative.

 Personal life

-Princess Adila is married to her cousin Faisal bin Abdullah in her 20s.
+Princess Adila married her cousin Faisal bin Abdullah in her 20s.
 Faisal bin Abdullah served as the minister of education from February 2009 to 22 December 2013.
 Moreover, Faisal is the former deputy director of the General Intelligence Directorate (GID).

-They have six children, two sons and four daughters.
+Adila and Faisal have six children, two sons and four daughters.
 One of their daughters is a graduate of King's College in London.